bulkutan/TobleroneDaglari/README.md

 -hi im @TobleroneDaglari
--im interested in coding and linux distros (help)
--im currently learning linux things since 2022 august -im gonna study software engineering 2 years later so that means im gonna start create my own github projects or edit github projects between 2-6 years later
+-im interested in coding and linux distributions (dont ask why i dont have an idea too) -in the future i want create my own linux distribution -im currently a highschool student, 2 years later i will become an university student (software engineering) and will create my own github projects now im too lazy
--see you all guys later 2 years later for now just ghosting and ''git clone''..
+-see you all guys 2 years later for now just ghosting
 <!---
 TobleroneDaglari/TobleroneDaglari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.